JimLiu35/Coagulation/docs/README.md

         if FactorConcentration_History_TraSample(1,6)>400
             FactorConcentration_History_TraSample(1,6)=FactorConcentration_History_TraSample(1,6)/2;
         end
 -   Step 3 to 6, adjust individual factor concentration.
+Code for these steps are almost the same.
+The only difference lies in which model parameters are used to polyfit against the factor concentrations.

         %STEP 3: adjusting factor II to correct peak